 Dahlonega is a mixture of young and old people.
 The University of North Georgia’s main campus is there with a student population at the time of about 6,000.
 Some magazine in its yearly ranking of best places to retire had chosen Dahlonega as number one in the country.
 The town makes a good offering of the arts for viewing or participating.

-I unknowingly stumbled on the fact that North Georgia is a wine-producing region.
+I unknowingly learned North Georgia was a wine-producing region.
 I should have known this, as I had been associated with wine literature for 25 years.
 I had gotten started in this field when I was living outside the Napa Valley in California.
 I didn’t know where these wineries were, so I started exploring to find them.
 This led to the publication of my book Georgia’s Wineries and Vineyards: A Wine Lover’s Guide.
 Once the book was printed, I had a wonderful time traveling to all the wineries in North Georgia selling my book.
-That was the first print book I ever published.
+This was the first print book I ever published.
 Despite going through 4 printings, the book quickly went out of date due to the changes in the wines produced by the individual wineries.